Aliases for ACACA Gene

 GeneCards Summary for ACACA Gene

 ACACA (Acetyl-CoA Carboxylase Alpha) is a Protein Coding gene.
-Diseases associated with ACACA include acetyl-coa carboxylase deficiency and multiple carboxylase deficiency.
-Among its related pathways are Disease and Regulation of Cholesterol Biosynthesis by SREBP (SREBF).
-GO annotations related to this gene include biotin carboxylase activity and acetyl-CoA carboxylase activity.
+Diseases associated with ACACA include Acetyl-Coa Carboxylase Deficiency and Multiple Carboxylase Deficiency.
+Among its related pathways are Fatty acid biosynthesis (KEGG) and Sterol Regulatory Element-Binding Proteins (SREBP) signalling.
+Gene Ontology (GO) annotations related to this gene include ligase activity and D-alanine-D-alanine ligase activity.
+An important paralog of this gene is ACACB.